TurboCartPig/prog2005-project/readme.md

 * The CI and CD
 * The secrets management

+We are also particularly happy with the Discord bot.
+The use of slash commands, a brand new feature in discord, worked our particularly well, and makes the bot feel well integrated and professional.
+The UI and general UX of the bot is also something we are happy with.

 A regrettable part of how our project is setup and works, is that it is really hard to test in an automated fashion.
 This means that all testing must be completed manually, with manual verification.
 Much of this is that our service does not have any observable output beyond text in a discord channel.
 If we knew of a way to test for new messages in discord then we  could have done something about this, but as it is, this is not optimal.

 ## Reflection on the hard aspects of the project